nxtd-dev/dash/README.md

 - Refer to [Setup Guide](Setup-Guide.md)

 ### 📧 SMTP
 Here are some widely used SMTP services.
-They have free plans with some limitations; most importantly, though, they are compatible with Get Free Website.
+They have free plans with some limitations; most importantly, though, they are compatible with gfw.
 - [Mailgun](https://www.mailgun.com/).
 > **Note**
 > Mailgun seems to offer only a trial plan for a month, and without adding a credit card, you are only authorized to send emails to 5 recipients.
 Therefore, you may want to choose another service.